ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 ### What's next?

-When we embraced [DevOps](https://aka.ms/whatisdevops) X, we realized that our transformation is based on culture, people, and products.
+When we embraced [DevOps](https://aka.ms/whatisdevops) concepts, we realized that our transformation is based on culture, people, and products.
 It's a blurring of barriers between developers, operations, and users.
 It's about communication, efficiency, predictability, and value.
 It's about **continuous** change to become better!

 ![Return on investment](./_img/our-journey-of-transforming-to-a-devops-culture/return-on-investment.png)